Free Legal Dictionary – User Supplied Legal Definitions

 Interpleader: a rule of procedure that allows a person who has a thing or money not belonging to him and is not certain to whom it rightfully belongs among several claimants.
 May give the thing or money to the court to decide who gets the thing or money.

-Interrogatories: in civil actions, a pretrial discovery tool in which written questions are sent by one party and are to be answered under oath by the other party
+Interrogatories: in civil actions, a pretrial discovery tool in which one Party sends written questions are to be answered under oath by the other Party

 Intervention: a proceeding permitting a person to enter into a lawsuit already in progress